DUODENAL SWITCH IN SEATTLE

 The important structural elements of the stomach — such as the antrum, the pylorus and the nerves that control stomach function — are preserved.
 The result is a much smaller stomach that functions similarly to a normal one.
 This allows patients to enjoy a relatively normal diet (albeit in much smaller quantities) without side effects such as “dumping” syndrome.

-During DS switch surgery, the small intestine is rerouted to significantly reduce calorie absorption.
-The duodenum (the first section of the small intestine) is divided and connected to the last 8 – 13 feet (250 – 400 cm) of small intestine through which the food passes (alimentary limb or AL).
+A duodenal switch (DS) weight loss surgery involves rerouting some small intestine to reduce calorie absorption.
+The duodenum (the first section of the small intestine) is divided and connected to the last 7 – 13 feet (225 – 400 cm) of small intestine through which the food passes (alimentary limb or AL).
 The top half of the intestine carries only digestive (bile and pancreatic) juices and is called the biblio-pancreatic limb (BPL).
 This section is reconnected to the food stream 3.5 – 10 feet (100 – 300 cm) from the colon (large intestine).
 The last segment of the intestine —where the food and digestive juices mix — is referred to as the common channel (CC).
 Absorption of nutrients and calories from complex carbohydrates and fats is determined by the length of the CC.
 Absorption of calories from simple carbohydrates, such as starches, occurs in the alimentary limb.
 The shorter the AL the more the weight loss.
 The longer the CC the lesser the risk for nutritional problems.

 The removal of the upper and outer stretchable portion of the stomach results in a decrease in the level of ghrelin, the “hunger hormone,” which reduces the appetite.
 In addition, bypassing the upper intestine helps bring food to the lowest portion of the small intestine earlier than usual, releasing important appetite-suppressing hormones such as GLP1 and polypeptide YY (PYY).
 This accounts for the superior weight loss, weight maintenance and diabetes resolution associated with this surgery.